SkillsFundingAgency/das-authorization/README.md

   * Provider permissions - Provider permission checks for an organisation.
 * Cross cutting authorization infrastructure for Mvc and WebApi.
 * Model binding infrastructure for Mvc and WebApi.

+## Installation

+### Pre-Requisites
+* A clone of this repository(https://github.com/SkillsFundingAgency/das-authorization)
+* A code editor that supports .Net standard 2.0 & .Net4.5 and above
+* A storage emulator like Azurite (https://learn.microsoft.com/en-us/azure/storage/common/storage-use-emulator)
+* An Azure Active Directory account with the appropriate roles as per the [das-employer-config repository](https://github.com/SkillsFundingAgency/das-employer-config/blob/master)

+## Integration:

+The project includes attributes like DasAuthorizeAttribute for MVC Core, MVC, and WebApi to ensure user authentication and authorization at the controller level.
+It also supports model binding to automatically set authorization context values.

 ## Configuration